 Belgium: Steamed Mussels with Roasted Garlic Cream & Baguette

-Hops & Barley (aka Beer+America!!!): Pumpkin Mousse with Ocean Spray Craisins and Orange Sauce
+Hops & Barley (aka Beer+America!!!): Pumpkin Mousse with Ocean Spray Craisins and Orange Sauce – TOP PICK

-I think we ended up having about 5 of these over the course of our trip.
-The perfectly balanced mousse was definitely the highlight, but the Craisins (this new Ocean Spray sponsorship is really proving to be a huge win for Walt Disney World Guests!) were a surprisingly good compliment to the dish.
-This is easily the best mix of value and taste at this year’s Food & Wine Festival.
+I think we ended up having about 5 of these over the course of our trip the first year this was offered.
+The perfectly balanced mousse was definitely the highlight, but the Craisins (this new Ocean Spray sponsorship is really proving to be a huge win for Walt Disney World guests!) were a surprisingly good compliment to the dish.
+Each year, we assume this is going to jump in price, but it has remained a good value since it’s introduction.
+This is easily the best mix of value and taste at Food & Wine Festival.
 Order this (or a few of this!) for sure.